What are the Most Significant Tibetan Festivals?

 Gyantse Horse Racing Festival

-This largely secular festival in Gyantse features such fun and games as line dances, yak races, archery and equestrian events.
+This largely secular festival in Gyantse features fun and games such as line dances, yak races, archery and equestrian events.
 A large 480-year-old thangka is unfurled at sunrise.
 As nomads, Tibetan people have a very deep feeling for horses.
 Thus, they love to hold horse racing games to remind them never to forget their blood. >>See more about Gyantse Horse Racing Festival

 Nagqu Horse Racing Festival

-Date: August 9th.
-2024
+Date: August 10th.
+2026

 An important event in northern Tibet, thousands of nomads head to Nagqu for a week of traditional nomad sports.
 There are many horse racing festivals with different scales in Tibet every year.
 The big ones are held in Gyantse or Nagqu.
 Besides horse racing, you can also enjoy a big opening show and some other interesting activities, such as the Archery competition, Yak’s Burlesque, etc. >>See more about Naggqu Horse Racing Festival